Error-Sensitive Proof-Labeling Schemes: Basic properties of error-sensitive proof-labeling schemes

+In this way, only the root of $T$ can reject.
+Therefore, with such certificates, even instances $(G,\ell)$ that are arbitrarily far from $\cL$ will be rejected by a single node.
+It follows that $(\prover',\verif')$ is not error-sensitive, as claimed. \end{proof}

 Recall that the fact that every distributed language has a proof-labeling scheme can be established by using a \emph{universal} proof-labeling scheme $(\prover_{univ},\verif_{univ})$ (see \cite{GoosS16}).
-Given a distributed language $\cL$, and a labeled graph $(G,\ell)\in \cL$ on an $n$-node graph $G$, a universal certificate $c:V(G)\to \{0,1\}^*$ for that labeled graph is defined for every node $u\in V(G)$ by the triple $ c(u)=(T,M,L) $ where nodes are ordered from $1$ to $n$ in arbitrary order, $T$ is a vector with $n$~entries indexed from~1 to~$n$ where $T[i]$ is the ID of the $i$th node $v$, $L[i]$ is the label $\ell(v)$ of the $i$th node $v$, and $M$ is the adjacency matrix of $G$.
+Given a distributed language $\cL$, the universal proof-labeling scheme is defined as follows.
+On a legal instance $(G,\ell)\in \cL$, where $G$ has $n$ vertices, the prover assigns a certificate $c(u)=(T,M,L)$ to every node $u$.
+Specifically, the prover orders the vertices from $1$ to $n$ arbitrarily, and $T$ is a vector with $n$~entries indexed from~1 to~$n$ where $T[i]$ is the ID of the $i$-th node $u$.
+Then, $L[i]$ is the label $\ell(v)$ of the $i$-th node $u$.
+Finally, $M$ is the adjacency matrix of~$G$, where the $i$-th raw (and $i$-th column) corresponds to the $i$-th vertex in $T$.
 The prover $\prover_{univ}$ assigns $c(u)$ to every node $u\in V(G)$.
-The verifier $\verif_{univ}$ then checks at every node $u$ that its certificate is consistent with the certificates given to its neighbors (i.e., they all have the same $T$, $L$, and $M$, the indexes matches with the IDs, and the actual neighborhood of $v$ is as it is specified in $T$, $L$ and $M$).
-If this test is not passed, then $\verif_{univ}$ outputs \emph{reject} at $u$, otherwise it outputs \emph{accept} or \emph{reject} according to whether the labeled graph described by $(M,L)$ is in $\cL$ or not.
+The verifier $\verif_{univ}$ then checks at every node $u$ that its certificate is consistent with the certificates given to its neighbors (i.e., they all have the same $T$, $L$, and $M$, the indexes match with the IDs, and the actual neighborhood of $v$ is as it is specified in $T$, $L$ and $M$).
+If this test is not passed, then $\verif_{univ}$ outputs \emph{reject} at~$u$, otherwise it outputs \emph{accept} or \emph{reject} according to whether the labeled graph described by $(M,L)$ is in $\cL$ or not.
 It is easy to check that $(\prover_{univ},\verif_{univ})$ is indeed a proof-labeling scheme for $\cL$.

+The universal scheme uses large certificates, of size $O(n (\log n+\max_v|\ell_v|) + n^2)$.
+We are interested in the design of proof-labeling schemes using significantly smaller certificates.

 The universal proof-labeling scheme has the following nice property, that we state as a lemma for further references in the text.

 \begin{lemma} If a distributed language $\cL$ has an error-sensitive proof-labeling scheme, then the universal proof-labeling scheme applied to $\cL$ is error-sensitive. \end{lemma}